 Communication and interpersonal skills are foundational to education, training, and practice in health service psychology.
-These skills are essential for any service
+These skills are essential for any service delivery/activity/interaction, and are evident across the program's expected competencies.
+Requirements for Completion:

 (a) Average supervisory ratings of 4/5 or greater on the developmental scale on the EKUCC Doctoral Intern Evaluation of Doctoral Interns' Competency V: Communication and Interpersonal Skills.